chrisrhymes/bulma-clean-theme/README.md

 **New in 0.5.7** You can set the height of the callouts in the data file, such as is-small, is-medium or is-large.
 If unset it will be is-medium by default.

-The items have 5 fields, but only the title and subtitle are required.
+The items have 6 fields, but only the title and subtitle are required.
+If the icon is a brand icon, such as GitHub in the below example, set `icon_brand: true`.

 ```yaml
 style: is-light